praria/My-UsersApp/README.md

 ***

 ## Task
-To implement a famous architecture MVC (Model View Controller) by creating the following three files:
+To build an application "My Users App" by implementing a famous architecture MVC (Model View Controller).
+We need to create the following three files:
 a) my_user_model.rb
 b) app.rb
 c) indel.erb

 ## Description
-In this project we implement a very famous architecture: MVC (Model View Controller) in order to build an application called My Users APP.
+In this project we implement a very famous architecture: MVC (Model View Controller) in order to build to build this application.
-We create three files my_user_model.rb, app.rb and index.erb and their description are as follows:
+The description of the three files my_user_model.rb, app.rb and index.erb are as follows:

 1. Model -- my_user_model.rb
 ********************